loadmill/loadmill-node/README.md

 - `-h, --help` Output usage information.
 - `-t, --token <token>` Provide a Loadmill API Token.
 You must provide a token in order to run tests.
 - `-l, --load-test` Launch a load test.
 If not set, a functional test will run instead.
+- `-s, --test-suite` Launch a test suite.
+If set then a test suite id must be provided instead of config file..
 - `-a, --async` Run the test asynchronously - affects only functional tests.
 Use this if your test can take longer than 25 seconds (otherwise it will timeout).
 - `-w, --wait` Wait for the test to finish.
 Functional tests are automatically waited on unless async flag is turned on.
 - `-n, --no-bail` Return exit code 0 even if test fails.